Materials Science and Geological Sciences

 - Cathodoluminescence and imaging

-Publications, presentations, and posters resulting from work on this instrument should state: “The authors acknowledge financial support from the University of Michigan College of Engineering and technical support from the Michigan Center for Materials Characterization.“
+Publications, presentations, and posters resulting from work on this instrument should state: “The authors acknowledge the financial support of the University of Michigan College of Engineering and NSF grant #DMR-1625671, and technical support from the Michigan Center for Materials Characterization.“

 - Accelerating Voltage 0-30kV